 I will give thanks to the Lord with my whole heart; I will recount all of your wonderful deeds.
 I will be glad and exult in you; I will sing praise to your name, O Most High.
 Psalm 9:1-2

 As you develop a practice of walking and you are sensing the presence of God more deeply, there is a natural and healthy openness to self-examination.
 The psalm below captures the essence of what we want to do on this walk.

 Search me, O God, and know my heart!
 Try me and know my thoughts!
 And see if there be any grievous way in me, and lead me in the way everlasting!
 Psalm 139:23-24

-As we have enjoyed creation, meditated on His word, worshipped Him, prayed and expressed our thanksgiving to God, we are experiencing with greater awareness that our lives only really have meaning and purpose as we walk with Him.
+As we have enjoyed creation, meditated on His word, worshiped Him, prayed and expressed our thanksgiving to God, we are experiencing with greater awareness that our lives only really have meaning and purpose as we walk with Him.
 The idea of self-examination is to see what tends to get in the way of us walking in His ways and reflecting His image.

 As you enjoy walking with God, I pray that you experience what the writer of the famous hymn “In The Garden” wrote about:

 And He walks with me, and He talks with me,